davidtkeane/todoist-cli-python-api/README.md

 <p style="text-align: center;">
 <a href="https://todoist.com/">Sign up for a Todoist account</a>
 </p>
  <p>
         Todoist is a powerful task management app that helps you organize your life.
 With Todoist, you can create tasks and projects, set due dates and priorities, and even assign tasks to others.
 Todoist syncs across all your devices, so you can manage your tasks wherever you are.
 It also integrates with many other apps and services, including Gmail, Google Calendar, Slack, Amazon Alexa, and more.
 Whether you're managing a team, writing an epic screenplay, or just making a grocery list, Todoist is there to help you achieve more every day.
 </p>
 <br>

+I had an idea if I could connect Todoist to my original todo_list program I made (Not uploaded yet) for Powershell, the Powershell todo_list was finished, and I thought if I could connect my todo_list to Todoist.
+This script does not do that, this script is to let you control your Todoist from the terminal or command line.
+This script lets you do most things available with this code.
+I copied and pasted all the code from the Todoist API guide, and with the help of GitHUb CoPilot we arrived at this script.
+Please enjoy and upgrade and own it.

 The Todoist CLI is a Python script that interacts with the Todoist API to provide a command-line interface for managing your Todoist tasks.